grobian/carbon-c-relay/carbon-c-relay.md

 * `fnv1a_ch` cluster

-  The `fnv1a_ch` cluster is a identical in behaviour to `carbon_ch`, but it uses a different hash technique (FNV1a) which is faster but more importantly defined to get by the beforementioned limitation of `carbon_ch` to use both host and port from the members.
+  The `fnv1a_ch` cluster is an incompatible improvement to `carbon_ch` introduced by carbon-c-relay.
+It uses a different hash technique (FNV1a) which is faster than the MD5-hashing used by `carbon_ch`.
+  More importantly, `fnv1a_ch` clusters use both host and port to distinguish the members.
 This is useful when multiple targets live on the same host just separated by port.

-  Since the instance property is no longer necessary with `fnv1a_ch` this way, this cluster type uses it to completely override the string that the hashkey should be calculated off.
-This allows for many things, including masquerading old IP addresses, but it basically can be used to make the hash key location agnostic of the (physical) location of that key.
-For example, usage like `10.0.0.1:2003=4d79d13554fa1301476c1f9fe968b0ac` would allow to change port and/or ip address of the server that receives data for the instance key.
-Obviously, this way migration of data can be dealt with much more conveniently.
-Note that since the instance name is used as full hash input, instances as `a`, `b`, etc. will likely result in poor hash distribution, since their hashes have very little input.
+  Since the `instance` property is no longer necessary with `fnv1a_ch` this way, it is used to completely override the host:port string that the hashkey would be calculated off.
+This is an important aspect, since the hashkey defines which metrics a member receives.
+  Such override allows for many things, including masquerading old IP addresses e.g. when a machine was migrated to newer hardware.
+An example of this would be `10.0.0.5:2003=10.0.0.2:2003` where a machine at address 5 now receives the metrics for a machine that were at address 2.

+  While using instances this way can be very useful to perform migrations in existing clusters, for newly to setup clusters, instances allow to avoid this work by using an instance from day one to detach the machine location from the metrics it receives.
+Consider for instance `10.0.0.1:2003=4d79d13554fa1301476c1f9fe968b0ac` where a random hash as instance is used.
+This would allow to change port and/or ip address of the server that receives data as many times without having deal with any legacy being visible, assuming the random hash is retained.
-  Consider using longer and mostly differing instance names such as random hashes for better hash distribution behaviour.
+  Note that since the instance name is used as full hash input, instances as `a`, `b`, etc. will likely result in poor hash distribution, as their hashes have very little input.
+For that reason, consider using longer and mostly differing instance names such as random hashes as used in above example for better hash distribution behaviour.

 * `jump_fnv1a_ch` cluster

   The `jump_fnv1a_ch` cluster is also a consistent hash cluster like the previous two, but it does not take the member host, port or instance into account at all.
+This means this cluster type looks at the order in which members are defined, see also below for more on this order.
   Whether this is useful to you depends on your scenario.
-The jump hash has almost perfect balancing over the members defined in the cluster, at the expense of not being able to remove any member but the last in order as defined in the cluster.
-What this means is that this hash is fine to use with ever growing clusters where older nodes are never removed.
+In contrast to the previous two consistent hash cluster types, the jump hash has an almost perfect balancing over the members defined in the cluster.
+  However, this comes at the expense of not being able to remove any member but the last from the cluster without causing a complete re-mapping of all metrics over all members.
+What this basically means is that this hash is fine to use with constant or ever growing clusters where older nodes are never removed, but replaced instead.

-  If you have a cluster where removal of old nodes takes place often, the jump hash is not suitable for you.
-Jump hash works with servers in an ordered list without gaps.
-To influence the ordering, the instance given to the server will be used as sorting key.
-Without, the order will be as given in the file.
-It is a good practice to fix the order of the servers with instances such that it is explicit what the right nodes for the jump hash are.
+  If you have a cluster where removal of old nodes takes place, the jump hash is not suitable for you.
+Jump hash works with servers in an ordered list.
+Since this order is important, it can be made explicit using the instance as used in previous cluster types.
+When an instance is given with the members, it will be used as sorting key.
+  Without this instance, the order will be as given in the configuration file, which may be prone to changes when e.g. generated by some config management software.
+  As such, it is probably a good practice to fix the order of the servers with instances such that it is explicit what the right nodes for the jump hash are.
+One can just use numbers for these, but be aware that sorting of 1, 2 and 10 results in 1, 10, 2, so better to use something like P0001, P0002, P0010 instead.

 ### MATCHES
 Match rules are the way to direct incoming metrics to one or more